shikijs/shiki/docs/guide/best-performance.md

 ## Use Shorthands

-`createHighlighter` and `createHighlighterCore` will load all the themes and languages upfront to ensure the subsequent highlight operations are synchronous.
+`createHighlighter` and `createHighlighterCore` loads all the themes and languages **upfront** to ensure the subsequent highlight operations are synchronous.
 This can add a significant overhead to the startup time specially when you have a lot of themes and languages.
+Shorthands abstract the theme and language loading process and maintains an internal highlighter instance underneath, and only load the necessary themes and languages when needed.
+When your highlight process can be asynchronous, you can use the shorthands to reduce the startup time.

 ```ts
 import { codeToHtml } from 'shiki'